Huhngoku/ADVOCATE/README.md

 We also implement a trace replay mechanism, to replay a trace as recorded.

+## StepByStep
+To get a short step by step overview on how to use the program, please refer to the `doc/StepByStep.md` file.

 ## Recording
 To analyze the program, we first need to record it.
 To do this, we modify the go runtime